prometheus/node_exporter/https/README.md

 `htpasswd -nBC 10 "" | tr -d ':\n`

-That command will prompt you for a password and output the hashed password, which will look like: `$2y$10$X0h1gDsPszWURQaxFh.zoubFi6DXncSjhoQNJgRrnGs7EsimhC7zG`
+That command will prompt you for a password and output the hashed password, which will look something like:
+`$2y$10$X0h1gDsPszWURQaxFh.zoubFi6DXncSjhoQNJgRrnGs7EsimhC7zG`

 The cost (10 in the example) influences the time it takes for computing the hash.
 A higher cost will en up slowing down the authentication process.